lukfd/enpy/README.md

 # enpy

-**Python library for converting datasets to edges and nodes csv files for network analysis (in particular iGraph)**\s
+**Python library for converting datasets to edges and nodes csv files for network analysis (in particular iGraph)**\Version: 0.0.0
-Version: 0.0.0
 ----

 # Description